 Modeling human disease in mouse provides a powerful tool for elucidating mechanisms and interrogating experimental therapeutics.
 The Genetically Engineered Mouse Modeling Core (GEMMC) is a state-of-the-art shared resource offering a complete array of services available to investigators who are currently working or intend to work with mouse models of human disease.

-The GEMMC team has extensive experience both in generating and maintaining genetically engineered mouse lines and is available to assist investigators with minimal experience who want to start using mouse models to complement and strengthen their in vitro studies or grant proposals.
+The GEMMC team has extensive experience in generating and maintaining genetically engineered mouse lines and is available to assist investigators with minimal experience who want to start using mouse models to complement and strengthen their in vitro studies or grant proposals.